brianthomas/heroku-buildpack-nltk/Readme.md

-Heroku buildpack for NLTK (and Numpy, Scipy)
+Heroku buildpack for Textmining (Gensim, NLTK, Numpy, Scipy)
 ====================================================

-This is a custom [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps that use NLTK, NumPy and/or SciPy, powered by [pip](http://www.pip-installer.org/) and compiled for Python 3.
+This is a custom [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps that use any combination of Gensim, NLTK, NumPy and/or SciPy, powered by [pip](http://www.pip-installer.org/) and compiled for Python 3.

 Please open a GitHub for any problems encountered or feature requests.